110 East 42nd Street: Planning and construction

 The Bowery Savings Bank, then located at 130 Bowery in lower Manhattan, was among the parties which were seeking to add an uptown location.
 In September 1920, its trustees unanimously agreed to look for an uptown site.
 The trustees soon found a site on 42nd Street.
-The bank's management were initially unenthusiastic about the 42nd Street site, because it was right next to the elevated Grand Central spur.
+The bank's management were initially unenthusiastic about the 42nd Street site, because it was right next to the elevated Grand Central station.
 However, the bank's president pointed out that the original Bowery Savings Bank Building was itself next to an elevated line and that the 42nd Street location was very close to Grand Central Terminal and its attached subway station.
 Another issue was that a standalone bank building at 42nd Street was too expensive, so the building would also have to contain offices.
 The trustees bought the lot in November 1920 and established a committee the next month to draw up plans.
 The Bowery Savings Bank's decision reflected the northward movement of commerce in Manhattan, as well as the influence of suburbs on new development in New York City's core.

 When the Bowery Savings Bank was planning its new uptown location, savings banks in New York were mostly limited to one location, a restriction that was not lifted until 1923.
 In November 1920, the bank circumvented this restriction by acquiring the Universal Savings Bank in lower Manhattan, which then relocated to 42nd Street.
 The Bowery Savings Bank was the first bank in the state to take advantage of a special provision in the state law, which allowed a savings bank to operate two branches if it merged with another savings bank.
 The Bowery Savings Bank took over the Universal Savings Bank in January 1921 and started operating a temporary branch next to Grand Central Terminal.
 That month, Mandel sold the Bowery Savings Bank the eastern half of the Grand Union Hotel site, which would be developed into an office building at 110 East 42nd Street.
 As per the purchase agreement between the bank and the corporation, the structures were to contain interlocking structures, including what was believed to be the city's tallest party wall separating two buildings.